Pentagon says Iran attacked two Iraqi bases housing US forces

 Other targets of concern included the US air base in Qatar and US interests in Kuwait.
 The source noted on Friday that these threats have existed for several months but that the intelligence indicated growing urgency because of how close the missile trucks were getting to US interests.

-The attack came hours after US Defense Secretary Mark Esper told CNN Tuesday that the US is not seeking a war with Iran but it is “prepared to finish one.”
+The attack came hours after Esper told CNN that the US is not seeking a war with Iran but it is “prepared to finish one.”

 “We are not looking to start a war with Iran, but we are prepared to finish one,” Esper said during an interview with CNN’s Christiane Amanpour.